Everything begins with a single click. Within a few hours, your cookie production frenzy reaches levels that will make you feel regret.

 - Before you get to the Grandmapocalypse, you can buy upgrades that make your grandmas increase the CPS of the other buildings.
 Each time the little grandmas displayed change costume according to the upgrade (for example, buy the one that increases the mines' CPS, and some of your grandmas will dress as miners).
 So far so good...
 Until you get the "portal" upgrade, called "altered grandmas", which turn some of them into deformed lumps of flesh...

 - 1.039 adds Wrinklers◊.
 They're large, fleshy parasites that start appearing when you trigger the Grandmapocalypse, and they suck your CPS if they get to your big cookie.
 Luckily, despite their appearance, they're nothing more than a nuisance.
 That, and they can actually HELP bake cookies through idling with them and THEN killing them.

 - There's also the grandma's purchase icon shifting as the Grandmapocalypse advances.
 There's absolutely no previous warning of this, so it'll certainly catch you by surprise.

 - When an Elder Pledge wears off, the sudden transition from their normal form to their final form qualifies as a bit of a Jump Scare.

 - The Christmas update has Santa.
 Suprisingly enough, the last form of Santa isn't really all that scary, should you be used to the typical Grandmapocalypse things.
 But True Santa, on the other hard...
 Yeah.◊

 - The Dungeon Update: Revealing what kind of madness goes on inside of the factories.
 And that they send children there to get rid of "pests".

-- It also bring along new lovely messages such as "Your cookies have developed santience"
+- It also brings along lovely messages such as "Your cookies have developed sentience"